Section 90 of the Constitution Act, 1867: Reservation of provincial bills

 In the early years of Confederation, particularly under the Conservative government of Prime Minister John A. Macdonald, the lieutenant governors were given instructions on the types of bills to reserve for consideration by the federal government.
 The federal government then used the power of reservation, and the related power of disallowance, to prevent the provinces from exceeding what the federal government considered to be constitutional limits on provincial powers, or passing laws that conflicted with federal policies.

 As time passed, the use of reservation dwindled.
 The courts took on the role of determining the constitutional limits of both the federal and the provincial governments, through judicial review on constitutional questions.
 The development of responsible government and provincial autonomy also made it more politically difficult for the federal government to intervene with regard to provincial laws.

-Writing in 1955, Gerard La Forest (later a justice of the Supreme Court of Canada) concluded that since Confederation in 1867, at least sixty-nine provincial bills had been reserved by lieutenant governors for consideration by the federal government.
+Writing in 1955, Gérard La Forest (later a justice of the Supreme Court of Canada) concluded that since Confederation in 1867, at least sixty-nine provincial bills had been reserved by lieutenant governors for consideration by the federal government.
 The federal government had granted royal assent to thirteen of the bills.
 La Forest commented that the "vast majority" of the reservations had occurred before 1900.

 There has been one use of the reservation power since La Forest's 1955 study.
 In 1961, Lieutenant Governor Bastedo of Saskatchewan reserved a bill passed by the Legislative Assembly of Saskatchewan.
 The bill would have altered terms of certain mineral contracts in the province.
 He apparently did so on his own initiative, not based on instructions from the federal government.
 He said that there were grave doubts whether the bill was in the public interest, and whether it was constitutionally valid.
 When the bill was considered by the federal government of Prime Minister John Diefenbaker, it was quickly given royal assent.